The Traditional LLC vs. the Series LLC: Which Is Better for Real Estate Investors?

 A traditional LLC is a tried-and-true method for managing a single property.
 However, the series LLC model allows you to create a “child” company for each individual asset.
 This structure is limited only by the number of properties you choose to own.
 Maybe you only have one property right now, and the traditional LLC seems like it would do you just fine.
 We encourage you to think more long-term about your goals as an investor.
 Even if you’re 80 percent sure you’re going to be a one-and-done investor, why limit yourself when you can leave your options open at no extra cost?
 That leads directly into the next great feature of the (S)LLC.

 Infinite Scalability Lets You Grow Your Business Forever

 With the series LLC, creating a new “child” LLC is simple.
 When you decide to add to your portfolio, all you do is generate a brand new LLC underneath the parent corporation.
-It takes about as much time as sending a Christmas card, and even better, you can do it from your home computer.
-The series is a private document that you create on your desktop, sign, and store in your safe.
+It takes about as much time as sending a Christmas card, and even better, you can do it from your laptop.
+The series is a private document that you create on your computer, sign, and store in your safe.

 You’ve probably heard the old adage about not putting all of your eggs in one basket.
 The (S)LLC essentially allows you to give each “egg” (or property) its own basket.
 Oh yeah, and those baskets aren’t your grandma’s wicker baskets.
 We’re talking about 100 percent solid steel boxes reinforced with concrete with a big-ass moat full of vicious alligators and flesh-eating piranhas swimming around the perimeter.
 That’s the level of security the structure provides.